 Unfortunately, not all cases of abuse are reported, and many seniors are unable or unwilling to report their abuse or neglect for fear of retaliation.

 Nursing homes have a legal obligation to ensure the safety of the residents in their care, free from abusive or neglectful behavior.
 They must have hiring practices in place that ensures that their staff is background-checked, experienced, and has no previous record of any abuse or neglect.
 If they have failed in their legal obligation, they may be held liable if a resident has been injured due to their negligence.

-And other costs associated with the incident.
-If your loved one died as the result of the nursing home’s negligence, your family may be eligible to bring a wrongful death claim against the institution.
-Let the New York nursing home wandering lawyers at Kucher Law help you get the compensation you and your loved one deserve
+If your loved one died as a result of the nursing home’s negligence, your family may be eligible to bring a wrongful death claim against the institution.
+Let the New York nursing home wandering lawyers at Kucher Law help you get the compensation you and your loved one deserve.